 - listen to your arguments and representations

-- consider all supporting documents provided by you or your representative and the law enforcement agency within the required timelines, as well as technical materials, the Traffic Safety Act, the Provincial Administrative Penalties Act, and associated regulations in order to render their decision to confirm or cancel the Notice of Administrative Penalty
+- consider all supporting documents provided by you or your representative and all the documents provided by the law enforcement agency within the required timelines, as well as technical materials, the Traffic Safety Act, the Provincial Administrative Penalties Act, and associated regulations in order to render their decision to confirm or cancel the Notice of Administrative Penalty

 You will not receive a verbal decision at the time of your oral review.

-If you have chosen a written review, you or your representative will provide a written submission with your reasons for disputing the Notice of Administrative Penalty and supporting documents at least 2 full calendar days in advance of the date you requested your review to be considered.
+If you have chosen a written review, you or your representative will provide a written submission with your reasons for disputing the Notice of Administrative Penalty and supporting documents at least 2 full calendar days in advance of the date of your review to be considered.

-You and/or your representative do not attend the review.
+You or your representative do not attend the review.